Nearing 100,000 COVID-19 Deaths, U.S. Is Still 'Early In This Outbreak'

 Yes.
 I'm hoping that the models of the summer of an additional 70,000 to 100,000 deaths are too pessimistic.
 And they may be, because we may get a seasonal benefit because of the summer: People are outside more.

-But the flip side of the seasonal benefit of the summer, is what will almost surely be a pretty tough fall and winter with a surge of cases — a wave that might be bigger than the wave we just went through.
+But the flip side of the seasonal benefit of the summer is what will almost surely be a pretty tough fall and winter with a surge of cases — a wave that might be bigger than the wave we just went through.
 And we've got to prepare for that, because we can't be caught flat-footed the way we were this time around.

 Q: What can we do to prepare?
 We're seeing so many states relax restrictions right now.
 Is it a matter of potentially putting those restrictions back in place where they need to be?
 Or are there other things we could be doing?